uchicago-library/uchicago-library.github.io/docs/dibs.md

 - [ ] :pray: replicate "add new item" and "manage item list" at the top of the item listing page
 - [ ] :hourglass: there should be a way to display the contents of the *-problem file (perhaps on hover over the red exclamation mark)
 - [ ] :hourglass: optimize add-then-process workflow, maybe with an alert that says the title of the item you just added, plus a Process button for it
-- [ ] :hourglass: sort items in descending order of how recently they were added by default in the item listing
+- [ ] :hourglass: add "date added" field to DB and listing
 - [ ] :hourglass: have DIBS auto-detect what files are in `dibs_dropoff` on the server
 - [ ] :hourglass: determine what is going on with the stats
 - [ ] :hourglass: investigate more efficient workflow for loading new items in